Listen to the audiobook:

 f.
 Manipulating the Rhetoric of Environmentalism

 Starting mass movements is one of communism’s strategies for spreading its influence across nations and the world.
-Many environmental organizations mobilize large numbers of people to wage environmental protection campaigns.
+Many environmental organizations mobilize large numbers of people to take part in environmental protection campaigns.
 They have lobbied and hijacked government institutions to formulate and enforce unreasonable agreements and regulations.
 They have also created violent incidents in order to silence the general public.

 As the radical leftist Saul Alinsky stated, it is necessary to hide the true purposes of a movement and mobilize people on a large scale to act in support of local, temporary, plausible, or benign goals.
 When people become accustomed to these moderate forms of activism, it is relatively easy to get them to act for more radical aims.
 “Remember: once you organize people around something as commonly agreed upon as pollution, then an organized people is on the move.
 From there it’s a short and natural step to political pollution, to Pentagon pollution,” Alinsky wrote.